Grassmarket: As a place of execution

 The Grassmarket was also a traditional place of public executions.

 A memorial near the site once occupied by the gibbet was created by public subscription in 1937.
 It commemorates over 100 Covenanters who died on the gallows between 1661 and 1688 during the period known as The Killing Time.
 Their names, where known, are recorded on a nearby plaque.
 One obdurate prisoner's refusal to escape death by swearing loyalty to the Crown prompted the snide remark by the Duke of Rothes that he had chosen to "glorify God in the Grassmarket".

 In 1736, the Grassmarket formed the backdrop to the Porteous Riots which ended in the lynching of a captain of the Town Guard.
 A plaque near the traditional execution site now marks the spot where an enraged mob brought Captain Porteous's life to a brutal end.

 A popular story in Edinburgh is that of Margaret (or Maggie) Dickson, a fishwife from Musselburgh, whose husband left, possibly press-ganged, to join the Royal Navy.
 Maggie had gone to work in an inn in the Borders, and was hanged in the Grassmarket in August 1724, at the age of 22 or 23, by hangman John Dalgliesh for murdering her illegitimate baby there by drowning it or placing it in the river Tweed at Kelso, shortly after the birth.
 After the hanging, a doctor declared Dickson dead, and her family argued with the medical students, who then were only allowed to dissect criminal corpses, so her body was taken back to Musselburgh on a cart.
 However, on the way there, the story was that her family went for a wake at an inn (possibly Sheep's Heid Inn, Duddingston) when they heard noises from the coffin as she awoke.
 Under Scots Law, her punishment had been carried out, so she could not be executed for a second time for the same crime (only later were the words "until dead" added to the sentence of hanging).
 Her "resurrection" was also to some extent seen as divine intervention, and so she was allowed to go free.
 In later life (and legend), she was referred to as "hauf-hingit Maggie" and attracted curiosity as she was seen back in the Grass-market in October 1724, with an item about a crowd forming to see her in the Scots Magazine.
-She remarried her husband (as ‘death’ had parted them) and lived another 40 years.
+She remarried her husband (as "death" had parted them) and lived another 40 years.
+There is now a pub in the Grassmarket named Maggie Dickson's near where she was hanged.

-A poem in Scots appears in a book Quines by actress Gerda Stevenson.

-"Hauf-hingit Maggie

-Deith is wappin when it comes – like birth,

-I ken – I hae warstled throu, an focht wi baith.